Australian Government Architecture

 Search

-Privacy Protection standard
+Privacy protection standard

 The Australian Government ensures the safety and security of its operations to remain a trusted custodian of sensitive information.
 This standard is designed to ensure that personal information of individuals is handled in a manner that is consistent with legislative and regulatory frameworks.
 This helps enhance trust in government, promote transparency, and foster a culture of privacy awareness.